 Our History curriculum will enable children to know and understand people and different societies.
 Our children will know and understand change and how today’s world was built on the events and people from the past.

-Children are encouraged to be open minded, analytical and become enquiring thinkers who can compare, contrast, develop an understanding of cause and effect, continuity and change and similarities and difference.
+History knowledge contributes to moral understanding.
+Brookburn’s children will learn about their own identity and the identities of others, in order to understand and value diversity.
 We want them to question how people have lived in the past, to examine how and why things have changed and make connections between events that have occurred to support gaining sense and meaning of new knowledge acquired.
 We also hope that they develop their own thoughts and opinions about the past.

 Children at Brookburn enjoy History.
 We know this because our children tell us – they talk about things that they have loved learning and compliment these discussions with facts and wider knowledge they have gained because of their own interest in researching and reading beyond the curriculum.

 The knowledge and skills the children develop, and the progress they make, is evidenced from the pupil interviews, observations and book looks carried out over the year.

-Cross curricular writing throughout the school demonstrates how children use their knowledge and understanding of history to enhance and strengthen the quality and purpose of their ideas.
+Cross curricular writing throughout the school demonstrates how children use their knowledge and understanding of history to enhance and strengthen the quality and purpose of their ideas